ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 (especially those taught in regular university curricula), know where to apply those models, and compare and contrast their use cases.
 On the other hand,
-data scientists should be able to apply a broader range of modeling techniques (covering both mechanistic and data-driven models), and they should be able to dive into the math behind them.
+Data Scientists should be able to apply a broader range of modeling techniques (covering both mechanistic and data-driven models), and they should be able to dive into the math behind them.
 With increasing seniority,